jrcharney/kodos/README.md

-X           # I can't imagine Linux without it fluxbox     # I go a bone to pick with old gtk+ versions being using with GNOME
+X           # I can't imagine Linux without it fluxbox     # I go a bone to pick with old gtk+ versions being using with GNOME vnc         # Remote access to another computer ssl         # Also important, espeically if you are using VNC.

 gdk-pixbuf
 cairo